Skip to main content

 Grouped by Body System

-Digestive (2) · Loss of appetite, Bloody diarrhoea Skin & allergy (2) · Hair loss at application site, Application site swelling Neurologic (2) · Unsteady walking (ataxia), Head tilt - neurological disorder Other (26) · Not eating, Not drinking, Neutrophilia
+Digestive (3) · Loss of appetite, Decreased appetite, Bloody diarrhoea Skin & allergy (2) · Hair loss at application site, Application site swelling Neurologic (3) · Unsteady walking (ataxia), Head tilt - neurological disorder, Circling - neurological disorder Other (24) · Hind limb paresis, High blood pressure, Hiding

 Most Reported Reactions